James McGibney: Texas SLAPP litigation

 In December 2015, McGibney was ordered to pay a $1 million Anti-SLAPP court sanction and $300,000 in attorney's fees to Neal Rauhauser for filing a series of baseless lawsuits against him.
 The decision was believed to be the largest Anti-SLAPP sanction in United States History.

 The ruling was temporarily reversed when the presiding judge granted McGibney's request for a new trial in February 2016 but reinstated in favor of Rauhauser on 14 April 2016 with the SLAPP sanction against McGibney reduced from $1 million to $150,000.
 The judge ruled that McGibney had filed the suits to willfully and maliciously injure Rauhauser and to deter him from exercising his constitutional right to criticize McGibney.

 McGibney appealed and on April 19, 2018, a three judge panel in the Texas 2nd District Court of Appeals ruled in favor of McGibney, vacating the monetary and non-monetary sanctions findings, and reversing and remanding the amount of attorney's fees awarded in ruling that the trial court had abused its discretion.
 The appeals court further reversed the finding of "willfully and maliciously", noting that Rauhauser's attorney had engaged in a "troublesome pattern of heavy front-end loading of legal work" in his affidavit which attempted to justify the attorney's fees sought.

 On September 28, 2018, the Supreme Court of Texas denied Rauhauser's request for review of 2nd District Court of Appeals' April 2018 decision.

-On November 20, 2018, the appellate mandate issued with an additional order that Rauhauser "shall pay all of the costs of this appeal".
+On November 20, 2018, the appellate mandate issued with an additional order that Rauhauser "shall pay all of the costs of this appeal."
+After years of inaction and delays, the hearing to determine attorney's fees ordered by the appellate court was set to occur on November 16, 2023, but neither Rauhauser nor his attorney were present at the scheduled time, so the trial court dismissed the case for "want of prosecution."
+In February 2024, Rauhauser appealed the dismissal and ultimately the trial court reinstated the case when his attorney demonstrated that he had had technical issues.
+The attorney's fee hearing was scheduled for November 19, 2024 for the third and final time.
+Rauhauser failed to appear despite an order by the trial judge to do so.
+The judge found "(b)ecause Defendant has failed to admit testimonial or documentary evidence regarding the reasonableness of the attorney's fees requested in this case, this Court is within its discretion to award an amount that it sees fit..." and awarded Rauhauser $2,500 contingent upon him paying McGibney the $2303 in appellate fees Rauhauser still owed McGibney from 2018.
+This meant that what was once a judgment for $1,000,000 in sanctions and $300,000 in legal fees effectively ended up being $197.
+Rauhauser appealed but failed to pay the required fees and on March 27, 2025, the appellate court dismissed the case, finally bringing to a close litigation that had stretched into its 11th year.